-Many people who have SCA also have silent, or undiagnosed, heart attacks before SCA happens.
-These people have no clear signs of heart attack, and they don't even realize that they've had one.
-The chances of having SCA are higher during the first 6 months after a heart attack.
+Many people who have SCA also have silent, or undiagnosed, heart attacks before sudden cardiac arrest happens.
+These people have no clear signs of heart attack, and they don’t even realize that they’ve had one.
+Read more about coronary heart disease risk factors.

 Other Risk Factors